-I have decided to leave the University.
+I'm considering leaving the University.
 What do I need to do?

 Some practical things you need to consider if you decide to leave the university